Shilling: East African shillings

 The East African shilling was in use in the British colonies and protectorates of British Somaliland, Kenya, Tanganyika, Uganda and Zanzibar from 1920, when it replaced the rupee, until after those countries became independent, and in Tanzania after that country was formed by the merger of Tanganyika and Zanzibar in 1964.
-Upon independence in 1960, the East African shilling in the State of Somaliland (former British Somaliland) and the Somali somalo in the Trust Territory of Somalia (former Italian Somaliland) were replaced by the Somali shilling.
-The State of Somaliland, which subsequently regained its independence in 1991 as the republic of Somaliland, adopted the Somaliland shilling as its currency.
+Upon independence in 1960, the East African shilling in the British Somaliland and the Somali somalo in the Trust Territory of Somalia were replaced by the Somali shilling.

 In 1966, the East African Monetary Union broke up, and the member countries replaced their currencies with the Kenyan shilling, the Ugandan shilling and the Tanzanian shilling, respectively.
 Though all these currencies have different values at present, there were plans to reintroduce the East African shilling as a new common currency by 2009, although this has not come about.

 North America

 In the thirteen British colonies that became the United States in 1776, British money was often in circulation.
 Each colony issued its own paper money, with pounds, shillings, and pence used as the standard units of account.
 Some coins were minted in the colonies, such as the pine tree shilling in the Massachusetts Bay Colony.
 After the United States adopted the dollar as its unit of currency and accepted the gold standard, one British shilling was worth 24 US cents.
 Due to ongoing shortages of US coins in some regions, shillings continued to circulate well into the nineteenth century.
 Shillings are described as the standard monetary unit throughout the autobiography of Solomon Northup (1853) and mentioned several times in the Horatio Alger Jr. story Ragged Dick (1868).
 Prices in an 1859 advertisement in a Chicago newspaper were given in dollars and shillings.

-In Canada, £sd currencies were in use both during the French period (New France livre) and after the British conquest (Canadian pound).
+In British North America, £sd currencies were in use both during the French period (New France livre) and after the British conquest (Canadian pound).
 Between the 1760s and 1840s in Lower Canada, both French and British-based pounds coexisted as units of account, the French livre being close in value to the British shilling.
 A variety of coinage circulated.
-By 1858, a decimal Canadian dollar came into use.
-Other parts of British North America decimalized shortly afterwards and Canadian confederation in 1867 passed control of currency to the federal government.
+By 1858, a decimal Canadian dollar came into use in the Province of Canada.
+Other parts of British North America decimalized shortly afterwards and Canadian Confederation in 1867 passed control of currency to the federal government.